-"I can tell [...] this much, that guinea pigs, which are highly susceptible to the disease, no longer react to the inoculation with tubercle virus when treated with that substance, and that in guinea pigs [...], it is regularly possible to bring the process of the disease to a complete standstill" (Koch 1890a, 659).16
+guinea pigs, which are highly susceptible to the disease, no longer react to the inoculation with tubercle virus when treated with that substance, and that in guinea pigs ..., it is regularly possible to bring the process of the disease to a complete standstill" (Koch 1912a, 659).15

-For Koch it was clear after the successful experiments on the animal model that the step toward testing on humans should follow swiftly.
+It was clear to Koch that, after the successful experiments on the animal model, testing on humans should soon follow.
 First, he conducted a single self-experiment, and then began testing the new remedy on five healthy individuals starting in June 1890.
-Each of the subjects developed a high fever, pain in the limbs, and nausea, but all of these symptoms disappeared 24 hours after the injection.
-For Koch, this implied the harmlessness of his remedy.
-However, a decisive difference between his animal experiments and the testing on human beings apparently escaped his notice: All healthy human test subjects reacted strongly, while the compound made no impression at all on healthy guinea pigs.
+Each of the subjects developed a high fever, pain in the limbs, and nausea, but all of these symptoms disappeared twenty-four hours after the injection.
+For Koch, this indicated that his remedy was harmless.
+However, a decisive difference between his animal experiments and the testing on human beings had apparently escaped his notice: All healthy human test subjects reacted strongly, while the compound made no impression at all on healthy guinea pigs.

 The first clinical trial (that is, testing on patients, not on healthy subjects) began in mid-September.
 The immediate reactions to the injection, including faintness, pain in the limbs, and a rapidly climbing fever, but of short duration, mostly corresponded to what Koch had observed previously in the healthy subjects.
-Koch interpreted these signs as confirmation that the remedy was taking effect as he postulated.
+Koch interpreted these signs as confirmation that the remedy was taking effect as he had postulated.
 Only two months later, in November, Koch published his first article in a special issue of the journal Deutsche Medizinische Wochenschrift.
-Although barely 50 tuberculosis patients had received the new compound by this time, and the time of follow-up observation had been very short, in his article Koch was ready to declare it a harmless and effective medicine.
-He also claimed that even more serious forms of tuberculosis, such as lupus of the skin, or incipient consumption (phthisis) could be healed with the substance (Koch 1890b).
+Although barely fifty tuberculosis patients had received the new compound by this time, and the time of follow-up observation had been very short, in his article Koch was ready to declare it a harmless and effective medicine.
+He also claimed that even more serious forms of tuberculosis, such as lupus of the skin, or incipient consumption (phthisis) could be healed with the substance (Koch 1912b).

-More sceptical observations by some doctors who had also tested tuberculin on patients were not included in the journal's special issue.
-Instead, on the day after its publication, the famous surgeon Ernst von Bergmann, instigated by Koch, orchestrated a public demonstration of tuberculin injections in patients for an audience of high-ranking state officials.
-In the following weeks, specialised journals were full of reports about previously inconceivable cures.
-Daily, the German and the international press celebrated the success of the "Koch treatment".
-Berlin soon became, as one of the leading newspapers noted, into a pilgrimage site for doctors and patients from all over the world (Elkeles 1990; Gradmann 2005a, 187-193).
+More skeptical observations by some doctors who had also tested tuberculin on patients were not included in the journal's special issue.
+Instead, on the day after its publication, the famous surgeon Ernst von Bergmann, at Koch's behest, orchestrated a public demonstration of tuberculin injections in patients for an audience of high-ranking state officials.
+In the following weeks, specialized journals were full of reports about previously inconceivable cures.
+Daily, the German and the international press celebrated the success of the "Koch treatment."
+Berlin soon became, as one of the leading newspapers noted, a pilgrimage site for doctors and patients from all over the world (Elkeles 1990; Gradmann 2005a, 187-193).